 There’s a full room service menu (featuring burgers, sandwiches, salads and sweet treats) available 24 hours.

-Domes of Corfu is fronted by sandy beach on the western side of the island, 25 minutes from the Unesco-listed Old Town.
+Domes of Corfu is a luxury family-friendly hotel in, you guessed it, Corfu.
+Fronted by sandy beach on the western side of the island, it's 25 minutes from the Unesco-listed Old Town.

 You can fly directly to Corfu International Airport from dozens of hubs across Europe; the hotel is a 25-minute drive away.